Skip to Main Content

 The request to appeal the case was turned down.

-Writ of Certiori denied
+Writ of Certiorari denied

 The case was not accepted to be heard by the higher court.

-Certiorari is a writ (order) by the appeals court to a lower court to send all the documents in a case so that the appeals court can review the decision.
+A certiorari is a writ (order) by the appeals court to a lower court to send all the documents in a case so that the appeals court can review the decision.
 Most commonly used by the U.S. Supreme Court.
 A party seeking Supreme Court review "petitions" the Court to issue a writ of certiorari.